TaygaHoshi/tt-project/Lists/List of Special Actions.md

 # Throw Weapon
 **Activation time:** Action
 **Requirements:**
-	A throwing spear, a shortsword or a dagger in main hand.
+	A throwing spear, a hatchet, a shortsword or a dagger in main hand.
 **Explanation:**
 	(Projectile)
 	Ignores weapon precision.